 In about 2 weeks, by second son will be heading off to college.
 Luckily, my first son is living at home to save up money and he can commute to his college.
 Plus, my baby girl is gonna be in 9th grade.
-I can’t believe how fast time flies.
+Time flies way too fast.
 I can’t believe I am that old.
 I definitely don’t feel that old.

 You just need some deli roast beef along with some rolls, an onion, and a few other ingredients you probably have at home.
-You can have a try French dip sandwich ready to go in under 30 minutes.
+You can have these skillet french dip sandwiches ready to go in under 30 minutes.

 - 3 Tbsp butter

 - 1 onion thinly sliced

 - pepper to taste

 - 32 oz or 4 cups beef broth

 - 2 Tbsp Worcestershire sauce